BenjaminDalziel/ampnet/README.md

 ### Our individual neural nets will be trained in parallel and collectively validated against these real-world patterns.

-### With additional resources, we aim to scale the use of these Digital Twins to numerous cities in Oregon with varying characteristics.
+### With additional resources, we aim to scale the use of these Digital Twins to numerous cities in Oregon with different characteristics, and to forecast disease transmission patterns under varied conditions.